-The Risk Management Steering Committee, through the CRO, reports regularly to the Finance, Investments, and Risk Management ("FIRM") Committee, a sub-committee of the Board of Directors responsible, among other duties, for overseeing the management of RGA's ERM programs and policies.
-The Board has other committees, such as the Audit Committee, whose responsibilities include aspects of risk management.
-The CRO reports to the CEO and has a direct access to the Board of the company through the FIRM Committee.
+The CRO, reports regularly to the Finance, Investment and Risk Management ("FIRM") Committee, a sub-committee of the Board of Directors responsible, among other duties, for overseeing the management of RGA's ERM programs and policies.
+An extensive ERM report is presented to the FIRM quarterly.
+The report contains information on all risks as well as qualitative and quantitative assessments.
+A list of all breaches, exceptions and waivers is also included in the report.
+The Board of Directors has other committees, such as the Audit Committee, whose responsibilities include aspects of risk management.
+The CRO reports to the COO and has direct access to the RGA Board of Directors, through the FIRM Committee.

-The Company has devoted significant resources to develop its enterprise risk management program, and expect to do so in the future.
+The Company has devoted significant resources to develop its ERM program, and expects continuing to do so in the future.
 Nonetheless, the Company's policies and procedures to identify, manage and monitor risks may not be fully effective.
 Many of the Company's methods for managing risk are based on historical information, which may not be a good predictor of future risk exposures, such as the risk of a pandemic causing a large number of deaths.
-Management of operational, legal and regulatory risk rely on policies and procedures which may not be fully effective.
+Management of operational, legal and regulatory risk rely on policies and procedures which may not be fully effective under all scenarios.